 The New Children’s Museum offers camps that are project-based and taught by professional artists and educators.
 Our camps encourage children to work individually and in small groups and offer activities where campers think, play, and create.
 All camps include classroom time to explore projects and learn new skills as well as opportunities for physical play in the Museum and its outdoor play spaces.
 Family and friends are invited to an end-of-the-week exhibition to view art work created during the week and to learn about the week’s happenings.
 Camps fill up quickly, so register soon!

-Our Summer camps are divided by grade.
-We offer three camp groups: Littles (prek-k) with a morning, afternoon or full day option, Pioneers (grades 1-3) and Explorers (grades 4-6).
+Our summer camps run June 12 – August 25, and are appropriate for students ages 4 – 12.
+We offer three camp groups: Littles (PreK-K) with a morning, afternoon or full day option, Pioneers (grades 1-3) and Explorers (grades 4-6).
 This year we are also offering a parent + child summer camp program called Two-gether Camps for toddlers ages 2-4 and their caregivers.

 Camps for Littles are designed for some of our youngest campers in grades Pre-K to Kindergarten.

 Work directly with artists to explore the Museum and learn innovative approaches to art making, dancing and more.